 Medicare Part A is automatically assigned at age 65, is usually free to the eligible individual (see Part A costs), and provides hospital coverage after a deductible for up to 60 days, and for a per day copay thereafter.

 Medicare Part B provides generally 80% coverage for medically necessary doctor’s visits, preventive care, and outpatient services.
-To determine your Part B premium, see: Medicare Costs.
+To determine your Part B premium, see: Part B Costs.
 If you have medical coverage through an employer with less than 20 employees, you must elect Part B when eligible as Medicare will be the primary payor (see: Coordination of Benefits).

-Contact us to receive a quote.
+Contact us to for more information or to receive a quote.

 - Apply for Medicare Part B

 - Medicare Part D Standard Benefit 2023

 - Medicare Part D Standard Benefit 2021